Probesys/agentj/docs/administrators/webinterface.md

 - Connector name: The display name you want to use for the connector.
 - Host: The domain name or IP address of your LDAP server.
-- Port: The port of your LDAP server (usually 389/TCP).
+- Port: The port of your LDAP server (389/TCP with no encryption, 636/tcp with encryption).
+- Encryption: The encryption protocol used to reach your LDAP server.
+Choose between None, SSL and TLS.
+None by default.
+- LDAP version: The version of your LDAP protocol.
+Choose between 2 and 3.
+3 by default.

 Connection information